Skip to main content

 When will my period return after stopping Lupron?

 Your normal menstrual cycle should return after you stop Lupron Depot, but the amount of time that it returns can vary between women.
+Periods will return in most females by the end of the third month after treatment stops.

-In a study, 166 patients were treated with monthly Lupron (leuprolide) Depot 3.75 mg injections for 6 months total.
+In one study, 166 patients were treated with monthly Lupron (leuprolide) Depot 3.75 mg injections for 6 months total.
 In this group, 95% (95 out of every 100 women) started their cycle within 3 month after stopping treatment.

 Related: Medications for Endometriosis